 It is very rare that late night refreshments would be required until 5am, but it can happen, so it is important that Fareham Live adheres to regulations and has the correct licensing in place.
 Late night refreshment does not include the sale of alcohol, it refers specifically to the provision of hot food and drinks.

 Neilcott Construction Limited is an established regional contractor, based in Winchester, with considerable experience in delivering bespoke, high-quality construction solutions across the south east.
-This makes them uniquely suited to take on this ambitious multi-million-pound project.
+This made them uniquely suited to take on this ambitious multi-million-pound project.

 The Council has agreed to allocate £16.69 million to complete Fareham Live.
+This was which has been recouped through Community Infrastructure Levy.

 The name Fareham Live was chosen through a public consultation to gather people's views on suggested names.
 This was held over a four-week period and resulted in the clear winner 'Fareham Live' with almost half (49%) of the 1060 responses voting for it.